 Likes: correct grammar/spelling/punctuation, a well-thought-out plot, and good characterization - which means everyone is still recognizable as their canon selves, or if there is some change in their personality, powers, or background, it's explained well and is at least somewhat plausible.
 If you've just completely reinvented them, then it's not the character we know and love, it's basically just an OC with their name.

-Dislikes: Genderbending (especially when it's only done for the purpose of getting two characters who were originally the same gender together without it being slash, like in Merthur stories where Merlin's a girl), excessive OOC-ness, OCs in prominent roles, and all-human or non-magical AUs in fictional universes like Harry Potter, Twilight, or Lost Girl where the supernatural was an integral part of the original series.
+Dislikes: Genderbending (especially when it's only done for the purpose of pairing up two characters who were originally the same gender without it being slash, like in Merthur stories where Merlin's a girl), excessive OOC-ness, OCs in prominent roles, and all-human or non-magical AUs in fictional universes like Harry Potter or Twilight where the supernatural was an integral part of the original series.

 Pairings I enjoy reading or writing